mimiyin/designing-for-education/2015-syllabus.md

 K-12 through Higher Ed.

-Course content is organized along 2 parallel tracks: The first is topical and intended to build a broad-ranging knowledge of education from demographics and pedagogy to assessment and business models through collaborative research.
-The second is practical and meant to provide hands-on experience with an iterative approach to design from developing user scenarios to self-experimentation to rapid prototyping and testing.

-We will be working with various local schools, organizations and programs to arrange for some form of "classroom" observation.
-Students also have the option of signing up for an online course in place of observing a physical classroom.

-Questions we’ll tackle include:
+Some of the questions we’ll tackle:

 1. Does education need technology like a fish needs a bicycle?
+What do we even mean by "ed-tech?"

 2. Can we apply learnings from web instrumentation and behavioral analytics to reimagine how we assess student AND teacher performance so that assessment is a natural byproduct of instruction, not a disruption of it?
 Can assessment itself become a form of instruction?